Lee Chih-kai: 2020

 Lee finished eighth in the all-around at the American Cup.
 He was scheduled to compete at the Tokyo World Cup taking place on 4 April.
 However, the Tokyo World Cup was later canceled due to the coronavirus outbreak in Japan.

 2021

 Lee was selected to represent Chinese Taipei at the 2020 Summer Olympics alongside Hung Yuan-hsi, Shiao Yu-jan, and Tang Chia-hung.
-The team finished tenth in the qualification round, making them the second reserve for the team final.
-Lee qualified for the all-around final in seventeenth place and for the pommel horse final in first place after beating Rhys McClenaghan and Kohei Kameyama in an execution score tiebreaker.
-In the all-around final, he finished twenty-first with a total score of 80.699.
+The team finished 10th in the qualification round, making them the second reserve for the team final.
+Lee qualified for the all-around final in 17th place and for the pommel horse final in first place after beating Rhys McClenaghan and Kohei Kameyama in an execution score tiebreaker.
+In the all-around final, he finished 21st with a total score of 80.699.
 Then in the pommel horse final, Lee won the silver medal behind Great Britain's Max Whitlock.
-Although Lee had the highest execution score in the final (8.700), but his difficulty score was 0.300 lower than Whitlock's, and he finished 0.183 behind Whitlock overall.
+Although Lee had the highest execution score in the final (8.700), his difficulty score was 0.300 lower than Whitlock's, and he finished 0.183 behind Whitlock overall.
 This marked the first time Chinese Taipei won an Olympic medal in gymnastics.